hutaiHang/Faster-Diffusion/README.md

   # if using `deepfloyd if`
   python if_demo.py
   ```
+  sd_demo.py output

+    ```python
+   Origin Pipeline: 2.369 seconds
+   Faster Diffusion: 1.407 seconds
+    ```

+  All of our experiments are conducted using an A40 GPU (48GB of VRAM).
 + Usage

   Our method can easily integrate with the [diffusers](https://huggingface.co/docs/diffusers/index) library.
 Below is an example of integration with [stable-diffusion v1.5](https://huggingface.co/runwayml/stable-diffusion-v1-5).